The latest phase:

 Continuing to care for Ukraine on Peace Day

-On the International Day for Peace, 21 September, children around the world will take to their crayons to show they haven’t forgotten about the children of Ukraine in the latest phase of a global campaign that began just after the invasion by Russia.
+On the International Day for Peace, 21 September, children again took to their crayons to show they hadn’t forgotten about the children of Ukraine in the latest phase of a global campaign that began just after the invasion by Russia.

-Children will create artistic messages of peace and hope using paper with boarders donated by artists for adults then to post widely on social media with the #kidsdrawpeace4ukraine hashtag with the Ukrainian Embassy in Paris supporting the effort.
+Children again created messages of peace and hope using paper with boarders donated by artists for adults then to post widely on social media with the #kidsdrawpeace4ukraine hashtag with the Ukrainian Embassy in Paris supported the effort.
+Here's an array from children at the Patronage Laïque des Petits Bayonnais In our hometown of Bayonne, France.

 PHASE 1: THE EDITOR EDITION